occloxium/gurobi/README.md

 # docker-gurobi

 This repository contains a Dockerfile to create a Docker image for solving linear programming optimization problems with Gurobi.
-The Docker image is available via Docker Hub.
+The image itself is NOT hosted on Docker Hub!

 # Usage